James, brother of Jesus: Church Fathers

 Clement of Alexandria (late 2nd century) wrote in the sixth book of his Hypotyposes that James the Just was chosen as a bishop of Jerusalem by Peter, James (the Greater) and John:

 Clement, in the seventh book of the same work, relates also the following concerning him:

 According to Eusebius (3rd/4th century) James was named a bishop of Jerusalem by the apostles: "James, the brother of the Lord, to whom the episcopal seat at Jerusalem had been entrusted by the apostles".
 Jerome wrote the same: "James... after our Lord's passion... ordained by the apostles bishop of Jerusalem..." and that James "ruled the church of Jerusalem thirty years".

-Epiphanius (4th century), bishop of Salamis, wrote in his work The Panarion (AD 374–375) that "James, the brother of the Lord died in virginity at the age of ninety-six".
+Epiphanius (4th century), bishop of Salamis, wrote in his work The Panarion (374–375 AD) that "James, the brother of the Lord died in virginity at the age of ninety-six".

 According to Jerome (4th century), James, the Lord's brother, was an apostle, too; Jerome quotes Scriptures as a proof in his work "The Perpetual Virginity of Blessed Mary", writing the following:

+Pseudo-Andrew of Crete (7th century) wrote a biography of James, based entirely on earlier sources, mainly Eusebius.